 For questions about certificates, please contact:

-This voluntary survey is for registrants of the Cannabinoids in Clinical Practice event.
-The goals of this survey are to: gather information about the registrants to inform speakers of the audience, provide an opportunity for registrants to reflect on their clinical experiences with cannabinoids and identify educational learning needs and practice gaps and establish a baseline level of clinical knowledge on cannabinoids, and identify additional educational needs on cannabinoids in clinical practice.
+This voluntary survey is for both registrants and non-registrants of the Cannabinoids in Clinical Practice event.
+The goals of this survey are to: gather information to inform speakers of the audience, provide an opportunity for registrants to reflect on their clinical experiences with cannabinoids and identify educational learning needs and practice gaps and establish a baseline level of clinical knowledge on cannabinoids, and identify additional educational needs on cannabinoids in clinical practice.